Mixolydian mode chord chart

 Mixolydian mode differs with one note from the major scale, something that affects the iii chord and V chord primarily in chord progressions.
 In addition, there are some differences on how this mode is used then creating progressions.
 For example, the I chord often turns into a I7 chord.

-The first table with chords shows the relationship of all triads in this mode.
-The first column shows the key note of the mode and on the same row the other chords that fits together with it.
+The first table shows the relationship of all triads in this mode.
+The first column shows the key note of the mode and on the same row the other chords that fit together with it.

 Chords in Mixolydian modes